-The developer has performed all necessary functional tests for the security functions.
-In addition the developer has performed extensive vulnerability tests that exceeds the attack potential required by EAL2.
+The evaluator has performed all necessary functional tests for the security functions.

-1.12.4 Results
+7.2.4 Results

-The results of the developer testing showed that the security functions perform as expected.
+The results of the independent testing showed that the security functions perform as expected.

-This means that the developer has shown that
+This means that the evaluator has shown that:

-- a) The TOE protects it's own integrity against threats from the network to which it is attached and the Digital Copier to which it is attached through use of a firewall and integrity checks on system files upon system reboot. - b) The TOE protects the confidentiality of secure print jobs once they have been received by the DAC by storing them until the user authenticates himself to the DAC via a user interface on the DC.
-The DAC shreds the data after printing is completed.
+- The TOE protects it's own integrity against threats from the network to which it is attached through use of a firewall. - The TOE protects the confidentiality of print, copy and scan job data after they are no longer needed.
+The SI shreds the data after they are deleted.